-Barr says 'familiar names' among those DOJ is investigating in Durham probe, calls findings 'very troubling'
+Barr says familiar names among those DOJ is investigating in Durham probe, calls findings 'very troubling'

 Barr said that the DOJ was "looking at" names that some might recognize -- although not at the level of Joe Biden or Barack Obama.

-The DOJ, Barr added, was also taking a look at requests by several Obama administration officials -- including Biden and Obama's chief of staff -- to obtain the identity of an individual who turned out to be Flynn.
+The DOJ, Barr added, was also taking a look at requests by several Obama administration officials -- including Biden and Obama's chief of staff -- to obtain the identity of an individual who turned out to be Flynn through a process known as "unmasking."

+The process ordinarily begins when a U.S. citizen's communications with a foreign adversary are intercepted by U.S. intelligence.
+Limited numbers of U.S. officials can then request the identity of the U.S. citizen, which is normally shielded for privacy reasons.
+Flynn was unmasked by a slew of Obama administration officials, and news of his calls with Russian officials immediately leaked to the news media, furthering Russia collusion narratives.

+A transcript unearthed by Fox News indicates that The Washington Post’s newsroom was deeply divided over whether it was even worth reporting that Flynn was speaking to Kislyak in December 2016 -- before the Post published details in a column from an opinion writer who “was able to just throw this piece of red meat out there.”

 "You know, unmasking is not by itself illegal, but the patterns of unmasking can tell us something about people's motivations at any given point of time," Barr said.
 "So we're trying to take a look at the whole waterfront on unmasking what was done, especially in 2016."